How To Stop Procrastinating With This Simple 2 Minute-Rule

 You might well think “If it was so easy to just stop wasting time, I'd have done it already.”

-After all, most procrastinators are well aware of their habit, and of the fact they waste time.
+After all, most procrastinators are well aware of their habits, and of the fact they waste time.
 However, what you might not yet have tried are concrete strategies to stop wasting time.

 One way is to schedule your day into chunks, assigning a task (or part of a task) to each.
 For example, the Pomodoro technique involves working for a 25-30 minute, then taking a five-minute break.
 This can help to keep you focused, and gives you a guarantee that a break is coming up soon.